elc901/Updater/README.md

-# its expirement branch of "updater".
+# it is expirement branch of "updater".
 Here im public unstable code